boostcampaitech5/level3_cv_finalproject-cv-07/README.md

 > Person Re-Identifcation Path

 Please ensure that the data is organized in the following configuration:
-1. The name of each data entry should be reformatted to a specific format: "xxxxx_xx.jpg" or "xxxxx_xx_xx.jpg."
+1. The name of each data entry should be reformatted to a specific format: `xxxxx_xx.jpg` or `xxxxx_xx_xx.jpg.`
-2. In this format, the first five numbers represent the ID number of a person and 'x' represents any numerical value.
+2. In this format, the first five numbers represent the ID number of a person and `x` represents any numerical value.
 ```
 re_id
 ├── data